 - ✘ Scratch aggressively — this injures surface tissue and activates inflammatory pathways on top of the deficiency

-- ✘ Take cold showers before bed — further depletes surface Yang at the time it is already withdrawing
+- ✘ Take cold showers before bed — further depletes surface warming layer at the time it is already withdrawing

 - ✘ Apply ice or cold packs to itchy areas — counterproductive for this pattern

-- ✘ Eat cold, raw foods in the evening — these deplete the digestive Yang that feeds surface circulation
+- ✘ Eat cold, raw foods in the evening — these deplete the digestive warming-energy that feeds surface circulation

 - ✘ Use heavy perfumed body products — fragrances can further irritate an already deficient surface layer